dmcg/minutest/docs/README.md

     }
 }

-// Now tests can supply the fixture and invoke the function to verify the contract.

-class ArrayListTests : JupiterTests {
+// Now tests can supply the fixture and invoke the function to create the tests to verify the contract. class ArrayListTests : JupiterTests {

     override val tests = context<MutableCollection<String>> {